spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 ```

 {{< info >}}
 As with any change to DNS, it will take minutes or hours for the new A record to propagate to DNS servers.
-This tutorial will not work until the A record is propagated to the relevant DNS servers.
+This tutorial will not work until the A record is propagated.
 {{< /info >}}

 Although this tutorial should contain all the info you need, the SPIRE OIDC Discovery Provider configuration file format is described on [GitHub](https://github.com/spiffe/spire/tree/master/support/oidc-discovery-provider).

 This tutorial uses Let's Encrypt to configure a certificate for the OIDC Discovery Domain.
 But other than editing the oidc-dp-configmap.yaml file as described in the previous section, no additional setup steps are required for Let's Encrypt.

+# Part One: Configure SPIRE Components

+In the first part of this procedure, you configure the SPIRE components.
+In the second part, you configure the AWS components.
+You test the connection in the third part.

 ## Download Kubernetes YAML Files for this Tutorial

-Completing this tutorial requires a number of YAML files.
-To get these files, clone https://github.com/spiffe/spire-tutorials.
-The files for this tutorial are in the k8s/REPLACE_ME directory.
+To get the YAML files required for this tutorial, clone https://github.com/spiffe/spire-tutorials.
+The files for this tutorial are in the **k8s/oidc-aws** directory.

 ## Replace Placeholder Strings in YAML Files